 Icelandair is a transatlantic airline which offers a unique opportunity for passengers to enjoy a stopover in Iceland for up to seven nights at no additional charge.
 It flies to 22 North American destinations from London with just one stopover in Reykjavik.

-The cities in the United States include Baltimore (from 28 May 2018), Boston, Chicago, Cleveland, Dallas, Kansas City, Minneapolis, New York, Orlando, Philadelphia, Portland, San Francisco (from 1 June 2018), Seattle, Tampa and Washington DC.
+The cities in the United States include Baltimore, Boston, Chicago, Cleveland, Dallas, Kansas City, Minneapolis, New York, Orlando, Philadelphia, Portland, San Francisco, Seattle, Tampa and Washington DC.
 The five Canadian destinations are Edmonton, Halifax, Montreal, Toronto and Vancouver.

 Before you go, see: